California Wants to Turn FSC Into a Bigger Barrier

 Duration: 1:47

-This video discusses proposed changes to California's Firearm Safety Certificate (FSC) requirements.
-A new bill aims to mandate an 8-hour training course, including live-fire exercises, for FSC applicants starting July 1, 2028.
-This expands upon existing requirements for firearm importers to obtain an FSC and submit it with their import report.
+This video discusses proposed changes to California's Firearm Safety Certificate (FSC) requirements, specifically focusing on Senate Bill 948.
+The bill aims to increase the FSC's barrier to entry by mandating an 8-hour training course, including live-fire exercises, for new applicants starting July 1, 2028.
+This is presented as a "zombie bill" with similar iterations seen previously.

 Quick Summary